How to Get Started: Admission & Registration

 Online Bilingual Entrance Exam

-The online exam dates for spring 2019 admission are:
+The online exam dates for fall 2019 admission are:

 Candidates can only take the exam on these dates, and may only take the exam a maximum of two times.
 See Sample Questions (PDF).
 For additional study practice, see Federal Exam.
 Please note that the federal sample exam is more difficult than the Bilingual Entrance Exam.

 To Register for the Bilingual Entrance Exam

 - Obtain an SF State ID and Password.

 Email Eric Bishop to request registration in the Bilingual Entrance Exam.
 Please include your:

 - email address